Head over Heels (video game): Development

 Jon Ritman re-used and modified the isometric engine he created for Batman to support the control of 2 players instead of just 1.
-Modifications were made to the code for the C64 version to lower processor load, but in the end there was very little difference between the versions.
+Modifications were made to the code for the C64 version to lower processor load, but in the end there was little difference between the versions.

 Reception

 Your Sinclair awarded Head over Heels 9/10 in the June 1987 issue and the game was placed at number 5 in the Your Sinclair official top 100.
 Sinclair User also awarded 9/10.
 It was chosen by Your Sinclair editors and readers as the ZX Spectrum's 1987 Game of the Year.

-Crash magazine gave Head over Heels 97% and called the game "The best fun you are likely to have with a Spectrum for quite some time".
+Crash magazine gave Head over Heels 97% and called the game "the best fun you are likely to have with a Spectrum for quite some time".

 Zzap!64 gave the Commodore 64 conversion of the game 98%: enough for its coveted Gold Medal Award; the joint highest score in the magazine's history; and the first Gold Medal of the year - in its August 1987 issue.
-It was described as "An all time classic - not to be missed for any reason".
+It was described as "an all time classic - not to be missed for any reason".

+Commodore Force said it was the 3rd best Commodore 64 game of all time.

+Remakes

+Head over Heels has had several remakes, most of which were fan-made: